-authority area in the country after previously being ranked at 12th (2007).
-It also shows that 35 out of the 94 Lower Super Output Areas (one third of the population) are in the 10 most deprived areas nationally.

-- 2.4 Blackpool has the lowest life expectancy for males (74.2) and a below average life expectancy for females (79.5).
-Blackpool still has one of the highest teenage pregnancy rates (34.6 per 1000 population) although it has decreased considerably from 59 per 1000 population in 2011/124. - 2.5 Blackpool faces strong challenges to improve social wellbeing for its residents such as providing good quality affordable homes that encourage healthy and sustainable living; improving educational skills and providing business and employment opportunities.
+- 2.3 Whilst the Borough has benefitted from regeneration projects it still suffers from high levels of deprivation.
+The 2019 Indices of Deprivation ranked Blackpool as the most deprived local authority area in the country.
+It was also ranked at 1st in the previous indices of multiple deprivation in 2015.
+It also shows that 39 out of the 94 Lower Super Output Areas (one third of the population) are in the 10 most deprived areas nationally. - As of 2019 Blackpool had a below average life expectancy for males (74.5) and for females (79.5).
+Blackpool still has one of the highest teenage pregnancy rates (32.9 per 1000 population) although it has decreased considerably from 59 per 1000 population in 2011/124. - 2.5 Blackpool faces strong challenges to improve social wellbeing for its residents such as providing good quality affordable homes that encourage healthy and sustainable living; improving educational skills and providing business and employment opportunities.